nitin27may/NgDirectives/projects/ng-directives/README.md

 # NgDirectives

+A collection of `directives` which will change the appearance or behavior of html elements.
+We have considered common scenarios, created directives for it and bundled all directives as NPM package.
 This library is Ivy Compatible and is tested against an Angular 9 app.

-* A collection of `directives` to be used with Angular app to give additional functionality which will help to avoid wrong inputs
 * It is developed using `Angular >=9.0.0` and its newly introduced `ng g library` schematics.
-* This library is part of MatTypeahead project and it is generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.
+* This library is part of NgDirectives project and it is generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.
 * Library location: `projects/ng-directives` directory of this repository.

-## Examples/Demo

-* A simple Example can be found under `src/app` directory of this repository.

-## Installation

-`npm i ng-directives`

-****
-`import { NgDirectivesModule } from "ng-directives";`<br>

 ## Directive List